-Certain Anti-Takeover Provisions of our Amended and Restated Memorandum and Articles of Association additional capital, acquisitions and employee benefit plans.
+Certain Anti-Takeover Provisions of our Amended and Restated Memorandum and Articles of Association

+Our authorized but unissued ordinary shares and preference shares are available for future issuances without shareholder approval and could be utilized for a variety of corporate purposes, including future offerings to raise additional capital, acquisitions and employee benefit plans.
 The existence of authorized but unissued and unreserved ordinary shares and preference shares could render more difficult or discourage an attempt to obtain control of us by means of a proxy contest, tender offer, merger or otherwise.